bostonadam525/Coursera_Capstone/README.md

-# Coursera_Capstone
+# IBM Data Science Professional Certificate Capstone Course - Predicting Cardiovascular Disease
-IBM Data Science Professional Certificate Capstone Course Submissions by Adam Lang
+Submissions by Adam Lang

 This was the final project I completed for the IBM Data Science Professional Certificate Program on coursera.